Year 6

 Physical Education

-Children will have one PE lesson outside and one indoors each week.
-They will be developing their disciplinary knowledge (skills) through hockey and handball in the first part of Autumn term.
-Children will have opportunities to showcase some of their new skills in competitions.
+Children will have two PE lessons per week - one outside and one indoors.
+They will be developing their disciplinary knowledge (skills) through handball and fitness in the first part of the autumn term.
+Children will have opportunities to showcase some of their new skills in competitions later in the year.

 Homework